PIRANY1/DataSpammer/README.md

     Remove *Whole* Script with PATH etc.

     Add the Script to *Path* and not as a enviromental Variable

+    Fix the Updater and Startup in Older Vers
 </details>

 # Install